pdxchambers/pdxchambers-basic/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-PDXChambers Basic is a simple, yet highly customizable, blog theme.
+PDXChambers Basic is a simple blog theme.

 == Description ==
  PDXChambers Basic is, as the name suggest, a simple blog theme.
-It supports a wide variety of WordPress customization options allowing extreme flexibility in presentation.
+It supports a variety of WordPress customization options allowing flexibility in presentation.

+ ==Design Notes==
+ Some specific design decisions were made in developing this theme.

+ 1. Top level elements in the site's navigation menu don't go anywhere.
+This is to accommodate touch devices which don't have a "hover" function.
+Tapping (or clicking) the top level element will display the sub-menu items for that element.
+Tapping it again will hide them.
+ 1. Nested comments are only displayed up to three levels deep for small devices (such as smartphones and small tablets).
+This was done because at that level the container becomes too small and the contents spill out of their container.
+These hidden comments will display as expected when the theme is viewed on a device with a width greater than 767 pixels.

 == Installation ==